File Formats Reference

 Special Behaviors

-If multiple task files have the same task_name, selectors determine which one is used.
+If multiple task files have the same filename (without .md extension) in different search path directories, selectors determine which one is used.
+Remember, tasks are matched by filename, not by the task_name field in frontmatter.

 Without selectors:

-• Error: “multiple tasks found with task_name: X”
+- Error: “multiple tasks found with name: X”

 With selectors: